jsndyks/web/mov/logoGrid.md

 and added something along the lines of ...

-> This would enable us to be expressive be great for exploring visualization and teaching students
+> This would enable us to be consistent and yet expressive and would be great for exploring visualization and teaching students

 Or maybe I just imagined it?!